The Best Way to Find Travel Nurse HousingPosted On May 23, 2018

 - Extended stay hotel.
 This is another popular option travelers use to accommodate their housing during an assignment.
 Many are pet-friendly, and provide fully-equipped kitchens, Wi-Fi and housekeeping services.
 Many agencies have discount codes for extended stay hotels, so be sure to ask!

 Budgeting is the biggest factor when you take the housing stipend to locate your own housing.
-Many travel nurses get creative, and factor other bonuses (sign-on, loyalty, etc.) or reimbursements they receive into their overall housing budget.
+Many travel nurses get creative, and factor other bonuses (sign-on, loyalty, etc.) or reimbursements they receive into their overall housing budget and traveling nurse salary.
 Many seasoned travelers will take the housing stipend over the agency-arranged housing as they become more comfortable with all the other elements of travel nursing, and can take on this responsibility.

 Pros of travel nurse housing stipend pay